christiang7/zim-desktop-wiki/data/manual/Help/Automount.md

 ====== Automount ======

-As a special feature notebooks can be "mounted" automatically when opened.
+As a special feature notebooks can be "''mounted''" automatically when opened.
 This can e.g. be used to connect with remote drives or unlock an encrypted drive when zim is trying to open a specific notebook.

 ===== Config file =====
 The paths to be automounted and the commands to mount them are configured in a config file "''~/.config/zim/automount.conf''" (see [[Config Files]] for alternative locations).